knottybiscotti/knottybiscotti/README.md

     listmonk_subscription_error_message = "Something went wrong"          # default: Sorry, something went wrong.
 Please, try again
 ```

 This will insert a form at the bottom of each post's content.
 The user will be subscribed to the newsletter specified in the ``listmonk_subscription_list_uiid`` parameter.

 ### Series
 Sensibly link and display content into "series" (i.e. *Tutorial One*, *Tutorial Two*, etc.).

-This is done with a custom taxonomy, so just add `series` to the frontmatter on the content you'd like to group together.
+This is done with a custom taxonomy, so just add `series` to the front matter on the content you'd like to group together.

 ```yaml
 ---